MyThinkingSelf/Thoughts/stoicism/logs.md

 - Prepare day (4 min)
 Note : I lost time this morning, but instead of rushing my morning and go to work.
 I took time to exercice, which is most valuable than the rest.
 This is a good win.
 Mental images were vivid today.

+Evening : none

+## 29/10/2015
+Morning
+- Breathing exercice
+- Full images chain
+- Prepare day
+Note : I lost time this morning, but instead of rushing my morning and go to work.
+I took time to exercice, which is most valuable than the rest.
+This is a good win.
+Mental images were vivid today.

+Evening : none

+## 30/10/2015
+NONE
+Note : little night and too much to do once woke up

+## 31/10/2015
+Morning
+- Breathing exercice
+- Full images chain
+Evening : none

+## 1/11/2015
+Morning
+- Breathing exercice
+- Full images chain
+Evening : none
+Note : This week end I moved to a place, this had effect on my habits.
+I still kept morning meditation, but did not write nor read (just a bit).

+## 2/11/2015 : STOIC WEEK
+Fortunately or not, during this stoic week I have to prepare my self to a stressfull event taking place at the end of the week.
+This means that I will have less time and more need of stoicism.
+Interesting :)

+Morning
+- Breathing exercice
+- Full images chain
+- Prepare the day

+Evening : none